discolabs/disco_app/UPGRADING.md

 an application between one release version of the gem to the next.
 It's intended as more in-depth accompaniment to the notes in `CHANGELOG.md` for each version.

+## Upgrading from 0.13.8 to UNRELEASED
+Update your app's `.ruby-version` to 2.5.0.
+Upgrade your app to Rails version 5.1.

 ## Upgrading from 0.13.7 to 0.13.8
 Update your app's `.ruby-version` to 2.4.1.

 Upgrade your app to Rails version 4.2.8.

-Upgrade your local Ruby version to 2.4.1.
 ```
 # when using homebrew and rbenv:
 brew update